 When it comes to using your FSA funds for orthodontic treatment, most of the steps you need to take are similar to using a regular bank account.
 Due to the limits on FSA contributions and the fact that they do not roll over, you likely will not have enough in your account to pay for treatment in full unless you choose mail-order aligners.
 This means that in most cases, you will need to work out a payment plan with your dentist or orthodontist.

 FSAs have special rules for applying funds to orthodontic treatment.
 Specifically, you can apply funds to orthodontic payments even if your appliance was put on or given to you in the previous year.
 With other dental treatments, you can only use your FSA money for those rendered that year.
-However, you cannot reimburse yourself years later.
+However, you cannot reimburse yourself for orthodontic treatment years later, just in the following year.

 Using HSA and FSA Funds for Related Expenses